 Only when the villagers reached the base of the wall, did we realise that they were following a thin trail.

 We were fascinated by that trail.

-We didn’t know whether we would succeed.
+Two days later we returned and began following it up the mountain side.
+We didn’t know whether we would reach the top.
 It was a matter of just giving it a go.